p4535992/foundryvtt-ignore-vision/README.md

     The mode is toggled by a keybinding (default: `CTRL+G`).
 The light bulb icon of the lighting controls button indicates whether it's active (<img src="https://raw.githubusercontent.com/FortAwesome/Font-Awesome/6.x/svgs/regular/lightbulb.svg" width="16px" height="16px" style="filter: invert(100%);">: inactive; <img src="https://raw.githubusercontent.com/FortAwesome/Font-Awesome/6.x/svgs/solid/lightbulb.svg" width="16px" height="16px" style="filter: invert(100%);">: active).

+- Invisible tokens can see too: allows tokens to be invisible and keeping their sight.
+This allows a player to be invisible to the rest of group and sneak around without the other players knowing the position.
+By default invisible tokens loose sight.
+If you check this setting, this behavior changes.

+- Invisible tokens can light too: Tokens with a light source still emit light if they are invisible.

+- Don't reveal my map: Do not reveal the map if a player token gets moved through a wall.
+Cancels the animation of a token if it would be moved through a wall to prevent showing parts of a map a player should not be able to see.

 **NOTE:** This module work very well with the module [GM Vision](https://github.com/dev7355608/gm-vision)